splunk/observability-workshop/ec2/README.md

 Set the following variables:

-- `aws_instance_count`: how many instances?
+- `aws_instance_count`: How many instances?
-- `aws_instance_type`: what kind of instance?
+- `aws_instance_type`: What kind of instance?
-- `aws_region`: which region do you want the instances in?
+- `aws_region`: Which region do you want the instances in?
+- `signalFxRealm`: Which SignalFx realm to send to.
-- `signalFxApiAccessToken`: a SignalFx user API access token. *Not* an org token.
+- `signalFxApiAccessToken`: A SignalFx user API access token. *Not* an org token.
 The user needs to be an admin.
-- `signalFxAWSIntegrationName`: this name shows up in the SignalFx integrations UI.
+- `signalFxAWSIntegrationName`: This name shows up in the SignalFx integrations UI.
 We suggest you use your first name or initials.
-- `signalFxRealm`: Which SignalFx realm to send to.

 Sample command: